sarehsoltani/sarehsoltani.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Deep Learning
-  - Computational Linguistics
+  - Computer Vision
+  - Natural Language Precessing
-  - Information Retrieval
+  - Data Science

 # Education to show in About widget
 education: